What the Fudge is going on with Net Neutrality?

-Share the petition.
-Share your anger.
-Share it.
+Share the petition, your anger, and your thoughts.
 Tell everyone why you’re angry and why they should care.
 Share this article to inform your friends.
 Don’t forget why you’re angry.
 When we all forget about it, they win.
 Use #NetNeutrality to tweet about it.

 Resources to share with your friends:Do you know why #NetNeutrality matters?
 Learn more and get angry.
 Click To Tweet

 I know.
 This one requires a lot of effort, but it’s super important.
 Email Congress.
 Call Congress.
 Send a postcard.
 Do it.
 Remind your elected officials that they represent us, not their own interests, and we demand free and unimpeded access to the internet.
 Use Voice Big to contact anyone in Congress and build your email/letter.